nushell/nushell.github.io/book/variables_and_subexpressions.md

 ───┴────────────┴──────┴──────────┴──────────────
 ```

-## Invocation paths
+## Subexpressions and paths

-Invocations also support paths.
+Subexpressions also support paths.
 For example, let's say we wanted to get a list of the filenames in the current directory.
 One way to do this is to use a pipeline:

 ```
 > ls | get name